Christopher-Karvelis/SCCs-in-the-fault-tolerant-model/README.md

 ##  k-Fault Tolerant Reachability Subgraph (k-FTRS)

-Sparse subgraph that preserves the reachability from a given fixed source s even after k failures.
+(k-FTRS): A sparse subgraph that preserves the reachability from a given fixed source s even after k failures.
+So a vertex v is reachable from s in the original graph in the preif and only if it is reachable from the s in the subgraph.

 The algorithm for computing a k-FTRS involves the concepts of max-flow, min-cut, and edge disjoint paths.
 So we will visualize the same graph G as a network with unit edge capacities.

 ### Main Idea of k-FTRS